-Our Wound Care Center in Caldwell, Idaho is staffed by a highly skilled team of certified wound care nurses, specially trained in addressing acute and infected wounds and all phases of healing.
+Our Wound Care Center is staffed by a highly skilled team of certified wound care nurses, specially trained in addressing acute and infected wounds and all phases of healing.
 We are proud to use the latest research-proven products in our wound care therapies, such as moisture-retentive dressings, silver technology dressings and human growth factor topical gels.

 Education and support for patients